davew-msft/2019AzureMigrateYourApps/Lab1-MigrateYourData/README.md

 5. Expand tables - you should see all your tables.
 6. Run - 'select * from inventory' and you should see all your inventory data.

-### Lab 2 - Migrate On-Premises MongoDB to Azure Cosmos DB
+### Exercise 2 - Migrate On-Premises MongoDB to Azure Cosmos DB

 The next step is to get the product database migrated to Azure.
 Here we are moving an on-premises MongoDB (as represented in this session by an Azure Linux VM running MongoDB) to Azure Cosmos DB using native MongoDB commands.